"By the word of The LORD were the heavens made; and all the host of them by the breath (Hebrew: ruach, i.e Spirit) of His mouth." (Psalm 33:6).

 Not only did all the offspring (all descendants) of the first humans sin IN Adam, but "all have sinned, and fall short of the glory of God" (Romans 3:23).

-Anyone who has ever had sinful thoughts and desires, told lies, or broken one of the other ten commandments, or committed any other sin, is a sinner: Jesus said, "For out of the heart come evil ideas, murder, adultery, sexual immorality, theft, false testimony, slander."
-(Matthew 15:19).
+(Anyone who has ever had sinful thoughts and desires, told lies, or broken one of the other ten commandments, or committed any other sin, is a sinner: Jesus said, "For out of the heart come evil ideas, murder, adultery, sexual immorality, theft, false testimony, slander." -- Matthew 15:19).

-His name is Jesus.
-He rose again from the dead and is alive [zao] forevermore (immortal), possessing (everlasting) life [zoe] in Himself.
-Decades after ascending into heaven bodily He appeared to the apostle John, and said,
+He was killed, and He rose again from the dead and is alive [zao] forevermore (immortal), possessing (everlasting) life [zoe] in Himself:

 "Fear not; I am the first and the last: